Anupamit/Js-Learn/React-js.md

 - To pass an argument to an event handler, use an arrow function.

 # what is react list?
 - In React, you will render lists with some type of loop.
-The JS map() array method is generally the preferred method.
+In the array method map() is generally the preferred method.

+# What is use of Keys in react?
+- Keys allow React to keep track of elements.
+- If an item is updated or removed, only that item will be re-rendered instead of the entire list.
+- Keys need to be unique to each sibling.
+But they can be duplicated globally.

+# What is Redux?
+-Redux is a popular open-source JavaScript library for managing and centralizing application state.
+  It is commonly used with React or any other view-library.

+# What is React Router?
+-React router is a standard library used in React applications to handle routing and allow navigation between views of various components.

+# What is React context?
+- React context allows us to pass down and use (consume) data in whatever component we need in our React app without using props.

+# What is Hooks?
+- Hooks were added to React in version 16.8.
+- Hooks can only be called inside React function components.
+- Hooks can only be called at the top level of a component.
+- Hooks cannot be conditional.